Demographics of Croatia: Significant migrations

 The demographic history of Croatia is characterised by significant migrations, starting with the arrival of the Croats in the area.
 According to the work De Administrando Imperio written by the 10th-century Byzantine Emperor Constantine VII, the Croats arrived in the area of modern-day Croatia in the early 7th century.
 However, that claim is disputed, and competing hypotheses date the event between the 6th and the 9th centuries.
 Following the establishment of a personal union of Croatia and Hungary in 1102, and the joining of the Habsburg Empire in 1527, the Hungarian and German-speaking population of Croatia began gradually increasing in number.
 The processes of Magyarization and Germanization varied in intensity but persisted to the 20th century.
-The Ottoman conquests initiated a westward migration of parts of the Croatian population; the Burgenland Croats are direct descendants of some of those settlers.
-To replace the fleeing Croats the Habsburgs called on the Orthodox populations of Bosnia and Serbia to provide military service in the Croatian Military Frontier.
+The increased military activity and Orthodox refugee populations from Bosnia and Serbia initiated by Ottoman conquests also caused a westward migration of parts of the Croatian population; the Burgenland Croats are direct descendants of some of those settlers.
 Serb migration into this region peaked during the Great Serb Migrations of 1690 and 1737–39.
 Similarly, Venetian Republic rule in Istria and in Dalmatia, following the Fifth and the Seventh Ottoman–Venetian Wars ushered gradual growth of Italian speaking population in those areas.
 Following the collapse of Austria-Hungary in 1918, the Hungarian population declined, especially in the areas north of the Drava river, where they represented the majority before World War I.

 The period between 1890 and World War I was marked by large economic emigration from Croatia to the United States, and particularly to the areas of Pittsburgh, Pennsylvania, Cleveland, Ohio, and Chicago, Illinois.
 Besides the United States, the main destination of the migrants was South America, especially Argentina, Chile, Bolivia and Peru.
 It is estimated that 500,000 people left Croatia during this period.
 After World War I, the main focus of emigration shifted to Canada, where about 15,000 people settled before the onset of World War II.
 During World War II and in the period immediately following the war, there were further significant demographic changes as the German-speaking population, the Volksdeutsche, were either forced or otherwise compelled to leave—reducing their number from the prewar German population of Yugoslavia of 500,000, living in parts of present-day Croatia and Serbia, to the figure of 62,000 recorded in the 1953 census.

 Austrian linguistic map from 1896.
 In green the areas where Slavs were the majority of the population, in orange the areas where Istrian Italians and Dalmatian Italians were the majority of the population.
 The boundaries of Venetian Dalmatia in 1797 are delimited with blue dots.

 Istrian Italians leave Pola in 1947 during the Istrian-Dalmatian exodus.